livewires/you-win/docs/sheets/reference.md

   * **`world.on('drag', e => { ... })`** / **`sprite.on('drag', e => { ... })`**

-    A `tap` event happens when a finger is pressed against the screen and let go without moving.

     The event object `e` has the following attributes:

       * **`e.startX`** / **`e.startY`**: the coordinate the drag started from.